-- A full scope audit was performed on five entities Jardine Cycle & Carriage Limited (which includes PT Astra International Tbk), Hongkong Land Holdings Limited, Dairy Farm International Holdings Limited, Mandarin Oriental International Limited and Jardine Motors Group UK Limited ("Motors UK"). - We performed targeted specified procedures over certain balances within Zung Fu China and Zung Fu Hong Kong. - These entities, together with procedures performed on central functions and at the Group level, accounted for 95% of the Group's revenue, 88% of the Group's profit before tax, and 87% of the Group's underlying profit before tax.
+- A full scope audit was performed on five entities Jardine Cycle & Carriage Limited (which includes PT Astra International Tbk), Hongkong Land Holdings Limited, DFI Retail Group Holdings Limited, Mandarin Oriental International Limited ("MOIL") and Jardine Motors Group UK Ltd ("Motors UK"). - These entities, together with procedures performed on central functions and at the Group level, accounted for 94% of the Group's revenue, 91% of the Group's profit before tax, 91% of the Group's underlying profit before tax and 94% of net assets.